 The following covers the objectives for NR-NTN deployment in above 10 GHz bands.
+In accordance with the WF in RP-211596, this work would start after March 2022 once FR1 NTN coexistence study is stable enough.

-Study and identify NTN bands: Analysis of regulations and adjacent channel co-existence scenarios [RAN4]
+Study and identify NTN example band: Analysis of regulations and adjacent channel co-existence scenarios.
+The example band shall be identified early in the WI.
+Additional bands can be introduced in a release-independent manner.
+[RAN4]

-Consider at least a portion of the Ka band as the example band, according to ITU allocation; identify which parts of the Ka band are suitable as 3GPP bands [RAN4]
+Consider at least a portion of the Ka band as the example band, according to ITU allocation; identify which parts of the Ka band are suitable as 3GPP bands taking into account deployment type (e.g. VSAT, ESIM) [RAN4]

-Study implications of FDD operation in FR2 and derive requirements for the identified part(s) of the Ka band appropriately.
+Study implications of FDD operation in FR2 and derive requirements for the identified example band appropriately.
 Satellite bands introduced in 3GPP for NTN for FDD shall not impact the existing 3GPP TDD specifications for terrestrial bands (see note 3 of the approved way forward RP-211596 in RAN#92-e).
 [RAN4]

-Relevant coexistence scenarios and analysis to be considered in RAN4, if and where applicable, to ensure that satellite bands introduced in 3GPP for NTN shall neither impact the existing specifications of nor cause degradation (in the sense of RAN4 co-existence studies) to present and future networks in 3GPP specified terrestrial bands.
+Relevant coexistence scenarios and analysis to be considered in RAN4, if and where applicable, to ensure that satellite bands introduced in 3GPP for NTN shall not impact the existing specifications and shall not cause degradation (in the sense of RAN4 co-existence studies) to networks in 3GPP specified terrestrial bands.
 [RAN4]

+For this, RAN4 process as agreed for NTN in FR1 shall be leveraged for coexistence analysis in above 10 GHz bands [RAN4].

 Definition of NTN band(s) above 10 GHz does not change the current FR1/FR2 definition, nor automatically apply to future terrestrial bands defined in this frequency region; (see proposal 2 of the approved way forward RP-211596 in RAN#92-e) [RAN4]

-Specify Rx/Tx requirements for satellite BS and different VSAT UE class (not only 60 cm aperture) as appropriate for the identified example band [RAN4]
+Specify Rx/Tx requirements for satellite access node and different VSAT UE class (not only 60 cm aperture) as appropriate for the identified example band [RAN4]

-Identify values for physical layer parameters such as time relationship related enhancement (e.g. K_offset), subcarrier spacing for different UL/DL signals/channels, PRACH configuration index for FDD above 10 GHz.
-Introduction of new values for physical layer parameters (e.g., SCS for a given signal/channel) on top of already defined values is not in scope.
-[RAN1,RAN4]
+Identify values for physical layer parameters chosen from the existing FR1 and FR2 sets.
+The following set of parameters to specify, but not necessarily limited to, are listed.as follows [RAN4]:

+time relationship related enhancement (e.g. K_offset)

+subcarrier spacing for different UL/DL signals/channels

+PRACH configuration index for FDD above 10 GHz.

+4.1.3 Network verified UE location

+Have a 1-TU 6-month study phase focusing on the following (to derive clear & limited scope):

+Study detailed regulatory requirement for network-verified UE location, e.g. accuracy requirement (at RAN plenary, from RAN#95 to RAN#96).
+[RAN]

+Study and evaluate, if needed, solutions for network to verify UE reported location information [RAN2,RAN1,RAN3]

+RAN to determine by RAN#98 whether the study has identified any need for Network verified UE location specification support in Rel-18.

-4.1.3 NTN-TN and NTN-NTN mobility and service continuity enhancements
+4.1.4 NTN-TN and NTN-NTN mobility and service continuity enhancements

 This work considers existing methods from NR TN as baseline for NTN-TN mobility as well as Rel-17 WI outcome and the further mobility enhancements objectives based on confirmation of feasibility and impact are listed below.

-Address handover interruption and handover signalling overhead [RAN2,RAN1]

-Specify NTN-TN and NTN-NTN measurement/mobility and service continuity enhancements [RAN2,RAN4]
+Specify NTN-TN and NTN-NTN measurement/mobility and service continuity enhancements [RAN2,RAN3,RAN4]

-[Consider RLF reduction issue for different delay and/or network topology between the different access types/points/nodes if justified] [RAN2, RAN1]

-[Address RACH congestion and/or RACH-less HO as second priority] [RAN2,RAN1]

-4.1.4 Network verified and Network based UE location

-The following items are taken as the objectives for a Study Item or a study phase.

-Study detailed regulatory requirement for network-verified UE location, e.g. accuracy requirement.

-Study and evaluate solutions for network to verify UE reported location information [RAN1,RAN2]

-For Network based UE location, re-use of Rel-17 UE-specific Timing Advance report can be considered as baseline

-Study network-based positioning solutions suitable for NTN and identify achievable performance considering privacy and regulation requirements and considering that the number of satellites in view can be limited (including single satellite) [RAN1,RAN2]

-Study possible issues of applying existing network-based positioning solutions in NTN and evaluate possible enhancements if needed.
-[RAN1,RAN2,RAN3]

-RAN to determine by RAN#XX whether the study has identified any need for Network verified and/or Network based UE location specification support in Rel-18.

-NOTE: The objectives for Network Verified and Network Based UE Location will be moved to a separate SID or possibly to the Expanded and Improved Positioning WI depending on the outcome of the RAN#94e discussions.

 4.2 Objective of Performance part WI